keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-03-08-bikespector.md

 # Problem
 Can I count on my shared bike?🚲

-Shared mobility is good for urban dwellers.
+**Shared mobility** is good for **urban dwellers**.
 You don't need a bike (or car) if you just want to get from A to B. Sharing bikes saves us the money and the worry of losing one.
 But since everyone can take and go at any moment, it is *hard to rely on shared bikes* to plan your trip.
 Besides, what if it suddenly rains?⛈

 <!--- Add back video when live
 <figure>